justicedemocrats/new-site/src/pages/modules/communications-and-messaging.md

 reference: F2M1
 templateKey: ignore-fragment
 preface: >-
-  ## How will you speak to your community?
+  ## Tell us how will you speak to your community

   Our movement is founded on a bold vision of justice.
 Successful candidates are